 Of course everyone knows “college” is about getting an exceptional education, attending top-of- the-line sporting events, and deciding on a career path.
-However, at Faulkner State, you will experience so much more.
+However, at the College, you will experience so much more.
 No one talks about the extensive amount of events and activities outside of the classroom you can participate in when you are deciding on a college.
 What else are you going to do with that spare time between pages of your Biology book?

-At Faulkner State, you will find not only active student organizations
+You will find not only active student organizations

 , but numerous socializing events that will get you acquainted with new friends and irreplaceable relationships.
 With the creative planning of the Student Government Association